davidtinker/grails-cors/README.md

 Changelog
 ---------
 1.1.8:
-- Adding support for external configuration files and travis.yml file
+- Adding support for external configuration files and travis.yml file (thanks ctoestreich)

 1.1.7:
 - Merged PR for Spring Security 2 plugin (thanks neoecos).
 This plugin will no longer work with Spring Security < 2.0.